 Until 2003, recycling of roofing membranes was essentially focused on the German market.
 The waste was processed in a dedicated cryogenic plant owned by several membrane manufacturers.
 A new collection scheme was launched in Germany in 2003 and was extended to the Benelux, Austria and France in 2004.
 The cryogenic plant was closed down in December 2004.

-Recycling is done in specific dedocated plants by distinct recyclers.
+Recycling is done in specific dedicated plants by specialised recyclers.
 As for roofing membranes, flooring recycling started several years ago in Germany, through a dedicated plant.
 The collection schemes were extended to Austria, Switzerland, Belgium and France.

 A significant R&D programme involving flooring manufacturers as well as universities focused on high value applications for flooring recyclate produced in the Vinyloop© Ferrara plant.
 Application by coating as well as calendering has been successfully demonstrated.
 Melt filtration was also investigated, but proved to be economically unattractive.
 However, production of drainage sheets by conventional mechanical recycling has been demonstrated.